im4kv/Incident-Response/README.md

 ### Identification

 - [Critical Windows Events (Powershell)](https://github.com/ikhosravi/Incident-Response/blob/master/Identification/check-critical-events.ps1): A Powershell script to report important windows events such as Successful logon,new user account created, user account enabled,password reset,local group membership changed, network share was accessed (look for suspicious C$,IPC$), new service installed, security log cleared and etc.

+## Disclaimer

+The opinions and instructions in this repository are mine alone and do not reflect those of my current or past employers.

 ## Acknowledgments

 * MalwareArchaeology.com